DV

 Quick verdict

-BTCI (NEOS Bitcoin High Income ETF) and STRC (Strategy Variable Rate Series A Perpetual Stretch Preferred Stock) are both dividend ETFs, but they take different approaches.
+BTCI (NEOS Bitcoin High Income ETF) is an ETF, while STRC (Strategy Variable Rate Series A Perpetual Stretch Preferred Stock) is a preferred stock — they take fundamentally different approaches.

 They track different benchmarks: BTCI is linked to Bitcoin ETPs while STRC tracks Preferred equity security issued by MicroStrategy Incorporated., which means their performance drivers differ.